 Theres a short. and its between ground and vref. this is terrible.
 I should go to sleep.

-After sleeping, I spent the day working with David and learned:
+After sleeping, I spent the day working with David and learned the following things:

 He helped me come up with a way to salvage the board by removing the diode and using a jumper to use the 5v from the board instead of the 11.1V battery powered rail.
 We also desoldered the esp, added teflon tap, added a jumper to connect the 5v from the usb to the vmotor trace on my board and drilled into the board to get an access point to potentially connect to a battery.

-I still had a short between the h-bridge inputs and ground and vref, I decided to give up and just mill a new board.
+After all this work, I still had a short between the h-bridge inputs and ground and vref so I just gave up and mill a new board.

 Now that I have a clean board (hopefully), I should make sure I can actually use the h-bridges correctly.
 After trying to set the d10 and d9 pins on high and low, which works just as expected.
 Although there is some floating voltages in the other pins. hopefully I can fix that just by setting some values.
 Since I'm not completely sure what vref values I should use (probably 3.3V since thats the range of inputs im using), I will connect the 5V to the hbridge's Vm and 0V to Vref, and then try 3.3V to Vref.